phantomaton-ai/phantomaton/README.md

 ## Extensibility 💫

 Phantomaton is designed to be extensible.
 You can create custom modules and plugins that extend its functionality by following the guidelines and conventions established in this project.
+Use the [Phantomaton Plugins](https://github.com/phantomaton-ai/phantomaton-plugins) project to simplify plugin authorship.

 ## Contributing 🦄